Gateway Edge Agent Usage

 Creating a Storage Area

-1. Create a directory on your host machine at the path of your choosing.
+1. Create a data directory on your host file system at the path of your choosing.
 This can be done with the following command:

 sudo mkdir -p /var/lib/losant-edge-agent/data

-1. When starting the container, use the -v argument to mount this directory into the container at its /data directory.
-The second line of this Docker command illustrates how:
+1. When starting the container, use the -v argument to mount your data directory into the container at /data.

-• Workflow storage: Data persisted across workflow executions using the Storage: Set Value Node, and accessed using the Storage: Get Value Node.
-Failing to store this data in a mounted volume means the values will be lost and will revert to their defaults when the container is destroyed.
+• Workflow storage: Contains data persisted across workflow executions using the Storage: Set Value Node, and accessed using the Storage: Get Value Node.

 Running With a Configuration File